rentruewang/mind/intelligence/more.md

 This is completely BS.
 If people learn poorly by memorizing then sure.
 But if by learning you also extrapolate, no way this is true, considering that humans approach things in a hierarchical manner.

-## When shows are good

-Amusing = not predictable
-Emotion vs logic
-Something new

 ## Why rhetorical questions are annoying

 They imply the listener "needs to be reminded", belittling the listener.